 Budweiser Budvar, located in České Budějovice, is another important brewery.
 Thanks to high calibre ingredients, like excellent select h2o, Budvar has a decades-long tradition of appearing amongst the best beers in the entire Czech Rep. Budvar beer can be purchased all over the country, and the Budvar company operates a network of its’ personal restaurants where they supervise the beer standards on tap.

-Staropramen, in the Smíchov quarter in Prague, is the country’s third biggest brewery.
+Staropramen, in the Smíchov quarter in Prague, is the country’s third-biggest brewery.
 This has divided into 3 big traditional breweries in Prague: Braník brewery (Branický pivovar), Měšťanský pivovar located initially in Holešovice, and Staropramen which is based in Smíchov.
 Smíchov-made beer in Prague is located in restaurants and bars of all price tiers.
-If a guarantee of quality concerns you, visit a Potrefená Husa restaurant, because they are a Staropramen brewery franchise.
+If a guarantee of quality concerns you, visit a Potrefená Husa restaurant because they are a Staropramen brewery franchise.

 Also, many other smaller beer breweries are scattered across the Czech Republic, lots of them producing unique and seasonal beer, along with the standard ten grade and twelve grade.
 These breweries include Svijany, located in a town sharing an identical name close to Turnov, Pivovar Bernard based in Humpolec, Starobrno based in Brno, Zlatopramen based in Ústí nad Labem, Pivovar Černá Hora close to Brno and Měšťan based in Polička.
-Lots of these makes are also purchasable in Prague, thanks to the well practised Czech leisure pursuits of drinking, assessing different beers, and debating about which brewery produces a better ten or twelve Plato.
+Many of these are also purchasable in Prague, thanks to the well practised Czech leisure pursuits of drinking, assessing different beers, and debating about which brewery produces a better ten or twelve Plato.